NJCoast/kmz2geojson/README.md

 # Command line tool to convert KMZ to GeoJSON for NJcoast

-This tool is used to convert [National Huricaine Center GIS](https://www.nhc.noaa.gov/gis/) forecast KMZ format forcast trajectories to the web standard [GeoJSON](http://geojson.org/) for input into NJcoast computational models.
+This tool is used to convert [National Huricane Center GIS](https://www.nhc.noaa.gov/gis/) forecast KMZ format forcast trajectories to the web standard [GeoJSON](http://geojson.org/) for input into NJcoast computational models.
 The tool depends on the existing [kml2geojson](https://pypi.org/project/kml2geojson/) library, but adds support for decompressing the [kmz](https://developers.google.com/kml/documentation/kmzarchives) to extract the kml files for processing by the kml2geojson library.

 ## Installation